unwieldycat/robodash/README.md

 # robodash

-An elegant, modular, and powerful UI solution for VEX V5
+An extendable GUI for the VEX V5.
+Built with LVGL.

 <details closed>
 <summary>Preview</summary>